L1K3R0535/FileManagerRepo-PythonScript-s-/README.md

 # FileManagerRepo-PythonScript-s-
-This repo contains a file management tool(only for Debian based Linux at first, that will change) Basically I just wanted it to be seperate from the private stuff I am working on for 'AutomationMadness' though it could kind of go in there.
-Yes that will be public one day(sometime in the next month or two)
+This repo contains a file management and infomation gathering tool(s)(only for Debian based Linux at first, that will change) Basically I just wanted it to be seperate from the private stuff I am working on for 'AutomationMadness' though it could kind of go in there.
+Yes that will be public one day(sometime in the future)

 Plus the external Base64 conversion script that is used in the program (plus any others that I end up makeing).